API Playground

 Authentication#

 The playground reads project-level auth config from Settings → API → Authentication.
-Readers see an "Add token" field above the request form; tokens are stored in browser local storage only — never sent to Dokly servers.
+Readers see an "Add token" field above the request form; tokens are stored in their browser only — never sent to Dokly servers.

-If you set auth="none" on a specific playground, the auth field is hidden — useful for public endpoints.
+Set Auth to None on a specific playground to hide the auth field — useful for public endpoints.

 Body schema#

-The playground generates a form from the schema.
-Readers can also switch to "Raw JSON" mode to paste a body directly.
+For POST, PUT, and PATCH endpoints, set the body schema in the inspector.
+The playground generates a form from the schema; readers can also switch to "Raw JSON" mode to paste a body directly.

 Response viewer#